compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 While it's a good starting ground, it doesn't do anything particularly interesting.

 Our first *real* step towards a language interpreter is a parser.
-A parser converts a string into an *abstract syntax tree* (or AST); a data structure that represents the internal structure of expressions in our language.
+A parser converts an input string into an *abstract syntax tree* (or AST); a data structure that represents the internal structure of expressions in our language.

 Once we have an AST, we'll be able to reason about our code in a structured way.
 In particular, type checking becomes a form of tree traversal, and evaluation becomes a form of tree reduction.

-## S-Expressions
+## Grammars

 All languages, even human languages, adhere to a *grammar*.
 A grammar describes the *syntax*, or the textual representation, of a language; in English, for example, it's a grammatical error to have a verb follow another verb (`eat organise` isn't a valid English sentence).